 Central Coast Mountains / Central Coast Cali

-Within 40 miles from the Santa Barbara coast are mountains that reach nearly 9000′ elevation, the tallest in Kern County.
-Mount Pinos & Mt Able, as well as the Sespe, Dick Smith, San Rafael, Matilija & Chumash Wilderness, make up this southern portion of Los Padres National Forest.
-There are plenty tiny, primitive campgrounds that offer seclusion for RVs & car campers.
-4×4 camps, OHV routes & parks, plus numerous Wilderness areas that will suit everyones need for the outdoors.
+Within 40 miles from the Santa Barbara coast are mountains that reach near 9000′ elevation, the tallest in Kern County.
+Mount Pinos & Mt Able, as well as the Sespe, Dick Smith, San Rafael, Matilija & Chumash Wilderness Areas, make up this southern portion of Los Padres National Forest.
+There are plenty of tiny, primitive campgrounds that offer seclusion for RVs & car campers.
+4×4 camps, OHV routes & parks, plus numerous Wilderness areas that will suit everyone’s need for the outdoors.
 A great drive for accessing this area is Hwy 33 North from Ojai.

-Further up the coast is the northern section of Los Padres National Forest - which is the back drop to the magnificent Big Sur coastline.
-If you are seeking to camp near Big Sur without the fees of a developed Campground, these dirt road ridge lines may be your saving grace.
+Further up the coast is the northern section of Los Padres National Forest – which is the mountainous back drop to the magnificent Big Sur coastline.
+If you are seeking to camp near Big Sur without the fees of a developed Campground, these dirt road ridge lines may be your saving grace… if you don’t mind roughing it.
 Views over the ocean & coastline are even more spectacular than from Hwy 1, but campfire restriction can be tight in summer & fall months.
 There are plenty lodging opportunities, historic lodges, cabins or luxury RV parks, located in the small towns along the coast.

 Both Los Padres forest north & south are open all year long for recreation & camping.
-Only one town in this region, Pine Mountain Club, gets considerable amounts of snow that the roads may be impassable without chains.
-Big Sur (Hwy 1) is prone to mud & rock slides during heavy rains, so plan for alternate routes & check road conditions when traveling in inclement weather.
+Only one town in this region, Pine Mountain Club, gets considerable amounts of snow (roads may be impassable without chains, AWD or 4×4).
+Central Coast icon Big Sur with Hwy 1 is prone to mud & rock slides during heavy rains, so plan for alternate routes & check road conditions w/ CalTrans when traveling during inclement weather.

 Central Coast forest & parks -